 Meet Our Industry-Leading Experts

-The elevator pitch: In advancing your company, you have needs that can best be served by outsiders on a non-recurring basis; experts with unmatched skill sets that you can put to work at full throttle on any important project.
+The elevator pitch: In advancing your company, you have needs that can be best served by outsiders on a non-recurring basis; experts with unmatched skill sets that you can put to work at full throttle on any important project.

 At Woodcliff, we help you craft action plans, accomplish goals and complete tasks to support your team.
 We do it with industry leading experts that have mastered their skills in such areas as development, construction, operations, finance, lease accounting, research, leasing, marketing, and public relations.

-We can help you with an acquisition, prepare your business plan, research your market potential, assist with your due diligence efforts, lease and market an underperforming project, bring in a multiscreen theater anchor, launch a new product and get you media attention, establish a sustainability and corporate social responsibility framework, prepare specs for high efficiency systems, aid you with green-building reporting, create a public/private alliance to help fund an acquisition or redevelopment, tackle entitlement issues, move your construction forward, implement a tenant coordination program, help train your people, optimize your specialty leasing and non-rental income generation, define a value oriented or factory outlet tenant strategy for your real estate and more.
+We can help you with an acquisition, prepare your business plan, research your market potential, assist with your due diligence efforts, lease and market an underperforming project, bring in dining and entertainment uses, such as a multiscreen theater anchor, launch a new product and get you media attention, establish a sustainability and corporate social responsibility framework, prepare specs for high efficiency systems, aid you with green-building reporting, create a public/private alliance to help fund an acquisition or redevelopment, tackle entitlement issues, move your construction forward, implement a tenant coordination program, help train your people, optimize your specialty leasing and non-rental income generation, define a value oriented or factory outlet tenant strategy for your real estate and more.

 We help retailers, landlords and other industry service providers tackle issues and problems so they can devote their energy and internal resources to do what they do best: running and growing their companies and adding value to their real estate.
 Meet our team of highly focused experts.

-Rudolph E. Milian, CRX, CSM, CMD
+Rudolph E. Milian, CRRP, CRX, CSM, CMD

 Mr. Milian is president and CEO of Woodcliff Realty Advisors, LLC.
 Prior to Woodcliff, he was senior vice president, director of industry best practices and publisher at the International Council of Shopping Centers (ICSC), the retail real estate industry’s leading trade association.
 During his lengthy tenure at ICSC, he played a major role in the high-growth trajectory and innovations of the global trade group comprising more than 70,000 members in 100-plus countries.
 Mr. Milian’s involvement and oversight of many facets of ICSC gave him the opportunity to interact with, learn from and build relationships with the giants of the industry.
 In many respects he became one of the most recognizable faces of ICSC through his leadership in the association’s many conventions, conferences, committees, educational and certification forums, publications, green building initiatives and volunteer programs.
 He not only brings to Woodcliff his vast scope of retail real estate knowledge, but the ability to assemble a team of highly regarded specialists to meet the needs of every client.
 Prior to joining ICSC's management, Mr. Milian was a vice president of Simon Property Group’s predecessor, Youngstown, Ohio-based DeBartolo Realty Corp., which merged with Simon, and where he rose through the ranks from general manager to regional to ultimately assuming corporate level responsibilities in property management, asset management, real estate tax administration and local leasing for a vast multi-million-square-foot-portfolio.
 Before DeBartolo, he served as a marketing director for Atlanta-based Cousins Properties Inc. He has authored two books, The RetailGreen Agenda (2008) and Green Tactics from Retailers and Shopping Centers (2010).
 Mr. Milian has also held various volunteer officer positions including chairman of the board of trustees, president and CEO of the American Advertising Federation (of Greater Miami), trustee of the Greater Miami Chamber of Commerce, assistant corporate secretary for both, the ICSC Foundation and Project REAP (two non-profit organizations for the benefit of real estate professionals).
 He has also served ICSC as a volunteer in numerous positions including Texas state operations chairman, Ohio state director, Maxi chairman, member of the Certified Shopping Center Manager (CSM) Admissions and Governing Committee, and faculty member at ICSC John T. Riordan Schools and the University of Shopping Centers.
 He was graduated from Miami-Dade College, and was a former member of Youngstown State University board of advisors in the College of Business Administration, where he was named a Williamson Fellow in the 1990s.